Consent before checks

 No customer data.

-See exactly how QScout separates the consented public-surface scan from governed, operator-led assessment depth — with signed evidence at every step.
+See exactly how QScout separates consented public-surface intake from governed, operator-led assessment depth — with signed evidence at every step.

-In plain terms: QScout is a consented, non-penetrative scanner.
-It checks your public web, TLS, DNS and certificate surfacefor quantum-exposed cryptography — and only crosses into deeper, credentialed assessment after you approve the scope.
+In plain terms: QScout is consented, non-penetrative assessment intake.
+It reviews your public web, TLS, DNS and certificate surfacefor quantum-exposed cryptography — and only crosses into deeper, credentialed assessment after you approve the scope.

 These are the quantum-computing platforms our threat model and validation work calibrate against — not customer references.

-QScout Free starts only after requester authorization and business-email verification.
-The website snapshot is capped at the submitted domain and any verified same-domain public hosts.
+QScout Surface starts only after requester authorization and business-email verification.
+The approved public-surface snapshot is capped to explicitly approved hosts.

-The browser path runs public HTTP, TLS, DNS, certificate, email-crypto, and observable exposure checks.
-It does not exploit, authenticate, enumerate private assets, or behave like Surface.
+QScout Surface reviews public HTTP, TLS, DNS, certificate, email-crypto, and observable exposure evidence.
+It does not exploit, authenticate, enumerate private assets, or behave like QScout Silver or QScout Gold.

 Raw findings, cryptographic bill-of-materials (CBOM) output, signed bundles, and privileged evidence stay in operator-led scoped assessment lanes after buyer approval.